 Suppose you have taken many screenshots as the conversation was long.
 Now, one trick that you can do is to make these screenshots into a PDF effortlessly right on the iPhone and then easily print it.
 This will ensure that you won’t have to work on numerous screenshots but just one PDF.

-How to Print iMessage and SMS Text Conversations from iPhone Using Email
+Print iMessage and SMS Using Email

 This method is helpful if you have a long message in the conversation which you want to print.
 You can copy this conversation and email that to yourself or a friend.
 After that you can take the print out of that email.